wanglab-broad/spin/README.md

 [![Biorxiv badge](https://zenodo.org/badge/doi/TEMP)](https://doi.org/TEMP) ⬅️ read the preprint here <br>
 [![Zenodo badge](https://zenodo.org/badge/doi/TEMP)](https://doi.org/TEMP) ⬅️ access the data here <br>

 This package is a lightweight, Scanpy-based implementation of the approach described in the manuscript linked above.
 For a conceptual overview of the approach, see the last section of this document below.
-For further details, please refer to the manuscript.
+For further details, please refer to the manuscript or [tutorial](docs/tutorials/tutorial.ipynb).

 ## Installation